sophiahchiang/overleaf/README.md

 # Overleaf

-My final project for Mobile Software Development is a self-proposed app that mimics the functionality of Overleaf, a collaborative cloud-based LaTeX editor used for writing, editing and publishing documents.
+My final project for Mobile Software Development is a self-proposed app that mimics the functionality of Overleaf, a collaborative cloud-based editor used for writing, editing and publishing documents.

 ## Goals